 ABOUT THE PLAN

-The study area for the NC 43 South corridor is approximately 9.5 miles in length, extending from Charles Boulevard in the City of Greenville to just south of the intersection with SR 1753 (Stokestown-St. Johns Road) in Chicod.
+The study area for the NC 43 South corridor is approximately 9.5 miles in length, extending from Bells Fork Road in the City of Greenville to just south of the intersection with SR 1753 (Stokestown-St. Johns Road) in Chicod.
 NC 43 South is currently a 2-lane roadway, the northern end of which is within the City of Greenville’s planning jurisdiction and includes a center turn lane.
-NCDOT is proposing to widen the northern end of the corridor between Charles Boulevard and Worthington Road to a 4-lane, raised median, divided roadway (STIP Project No. U-5991).
-The study area is also anticipated to include additional area along Worthington Road and Mills Road at their intersection with NC 43 South.
+NCDOT is proposing to widen the northern end of the corridor between Firetower Road and Worthington Road to a 4-lane, raised median, divided roadway (STIP Project No. U-5991).
+The study area also encompasses additional area to the east along Mills Road, including several properties that have been recently annexed by the City of Greenville.

 For more information on the NC 43 South Land Use Plan, please contact the Pitt County Planning Department at (252) 902-3250.

 PUBLIC INPUT MEETING (via Zoom)

 On Monday, July 13, 2020 a Public Input Meeting was held, to receive input on the Land Use Plan.
 To view the meeting, click on the video below, or CLICK HERE.